manishkr21/PractiseML/README.md

 # PractiseML
-Some good things used in ml
+Some good things used in ml | NLP | Deeplearning